Better Off Dead movie review

 Both are too true.
 You can never find your keys when you really need them.

-Posted on September 18, 2013, in movie reviews and tagged 80s movies, Better Off Dead, Everybody Wants Some, i pity the fool, John Cusack, movie reviews, movies, Savage Steve Holland, Van Halen.
+Posted on September 18, 2013, in movie review and tagged 80s movies, Better Off Dead, Everybody Wants Some, i pity the fool, John Cusack, movie review, movies, Savage Steve Holland, Van Halen.
 Bookmark the permalink.
 1 Comment.